 Man taping down a rug

+• Taping It Down - If you’re unsure how to flatten a new rolled rug or a wrinkled one, get a double-sided carpet tape.
+Carpet tapes work best where there are existing wall-to-wall carpets and hard floors.
 When you attach the carpet tape to the back of your rug, the tape will hold your rug in place and stick it to the floor.
 Once the carpet tape is firmly attached to the rug, you’ll begin to see the wrinkles and creases on your rug flatten out.

 Other Tips on How to Flatten a Rug

-• Flip the Rug Over – Many new rugs usually have curls on their edges.
+• Flip the Rug Over – Many new area rugs usually have curls on their edges.
 Depending on the direction of the curl, gently flip the rug and fold the curly part in the opposite direction to flatten it.

-Removing Persistent Dents from a Rug
+How to Remove Persistent Dents from a Rug

 • Spray some water on the dented area to moisturize and relax the dented fiber.
 Then, dry the area with a blow-dryer on low to medium heat while fluffing the area with a dry terry towel as it dries.